Join us on a social ride

 - Follow and pass on instructions from the group Leader, communicate within the group

-- Bike must be in a roadworthy condition, with mudguards in Wet/Winter conditions.
-An extended mud flap is an added courtesy to other riders.
-Tri-bars should not be used in group riding.
-Riders should carry at least 2 spare tubes that fit your tyres and appropriate tools including a puncture repair kit with tyre levers.
+- Bike must be in a roadworthy condition, with mudguards in wet/winter conditions.
+An extended mud flap is an added courtesy to other riders. tri-bars should not be used in group riding.
+Riders should carry at least two spare tubes that fit your tyres and appropriate tools including a puncture repair kit with tyre levers.

 - We recommend you wear a helmet.
-Also riders should wear full gloves and overshoes in the cold.
+Also riders should dress appropriately to the weather conditions.

 - Riders are asked to wear club kit whenever possible, new riders please wear plenty of warm clothing, it’s better to be too hot than too cold on a bike